CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

-Since the file control blocks (FCB) are located outside the BASIC programs, a file remains open if the calling program was aborted before the CLOSE call due to an error or by pressing the BREAK key and is perhaps no longer in memory.
+Since the file control blocks (FCB) are located outside the BASIC programs, a file remains open if the calling program was aborted before the CLOSE call due to an error or by pressing the :kbd:`BREAK` key and is perhaps no longer in memory.
 Such a file can no longer be opened without further ado.

 If it happen that a BASIC program is aborted without properly closing its files,